 Meet Your Resident Fellow

 Five Resident Fellows work hard to make your stay in Gewirz safe, comfortable, and enjoyable.
-RF's act as liasons between administration and students, helping to enforce administrative policies and conveying student concerns to administrators.
-RF's also work to develop a supportive community at Gewirz by coordinating social events and group activities.
-At least one RF is always on call in case of an emergency.
-Below are a list of your RFs for the 2012-2013 academic year.
+RFs act as liaisons between administration and students, helping to enforce administrative policies, and conveying student concerns to administrators.
+RFs also work to develop a supportive community at Gewirz by creating and coordinating social events and programs for the community.
+At least one RF is always on call during evenings and weekends in the event of an emergency.
+Here are your RFs for the 2015-2016 academic year:

 Jake Woodward- Floors 2 & 3 (Apt.
 304)